-Let's now find out when we can use the Simple Present Tense.
+Now let's find out when we can use the Simple Present Tense.
 The Simple Present Tense is used to talk about things in general.
 But the Simple Present Tense does not always refer to the present time.
 We also use it to say that something happens all the time or repeatedly, or that something is true in general.